freshbitsweb/laravel-cart-manager/README.md

 ## Requirements

-* PHP 7.2+
+* PHP 7.2.5+
 * Laravel 5.5+

 **Notes**:
-- If you are still using PHP 7.1 with Laravel 5.\*, you may use v1.2.* of this package.
+- If you are still using PHP <7.2.5 with <Laravel 6.x, you may use v1.2.0 of this package.

 ## Installation